yixingma/sandbox/OAUTH_BACKOUT.md

   - `management.endpoint.health.show-details`

 **To Backout:**
-Remove lines 4-22 (the Azure Entra OAuth2 and Actuator configuration sections)
+Remove the `spring.security.oauth2` and `management` sections to return to the unsecured state.

 ## Implementation Date
 Generated: $(date)